FerniCuesta/computer-engineering/README.md

 The knowlegde obtained in each subject:
 ## First year
 ### First Semester

+[Calculus]
+Credits: 6
+* Differential calculus in one variable.
+* Integral calculus in one variable.
+* Numerical methods for differential and integral calculus.
+* Numerical algorithms.

+[Physics]
 ### Second Semester
+* Fundamental concepts

 ## Second year
 ### First Semester